UAVenture/ros-setups/intel-edison/README.md

 Make sure you have the console USB cable in place and use it so you know when the installation has finished.
 You MUST NOT remove power before it’s done or it could be bricked.
 If you don't have a console connection make sure you wait 2 minutes at the end of the installation as it instructs.
 During this time it is completing the installion which shoudln't be interrupted.

-Connect to the console with 115000 8N1, for example: screen /dev/USB0 115200 8N1 and login as root (password: edison)
+Connect to the console with 115000 8N1, for example:

+`screen /dev/USB0 115200 8N1`

+and login as root (password: edison)

+## Post Ubilinux Install
 After Ubilinux has been installed you will end up with the following partitions:

-# H2 Post Ubilinux Install
 ```
 Filesystem       Size  Used Avail Use% Mounted on
 rootfs           1.4G  520M  796M  40% /